-Xiaomi Corporation, one of our principal shareholders, has subscribed for, and has been allocated by the underwriters, an aggregate of 62,500 ADSs in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+Xiaomi Corporation, one of our principal shareholders, has indicated an interest in purchasing up to US\$5 million of the ADSs representing Class A ordinary shares in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+We and the underwriters are currently under no obligation to sell ADSs to Xiaomi Corporation.

-The underwriters initially propose to offer part of the ADSs directly to the public at the initial public offering price listed on the front cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of US\$0.336 per ADS under the initial public offering price.
+The underwriters initially propose to offer part of the ADSs directly to the public at the initial public offering price listed on the front cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of US\$ per ADS under the initial public offering price.
 After the initial offering of the ADSs, the offering price and other selling terms may from time to time be varied by the representatives.

 Certain of the underwriters are expected to make offers and sales both inside and outside the U.S. through their respective selling agents.
 Any offers or sales of the ADSs in the U.S. will be conducted by broker-dealers registered with the SEC.
 AMTD Global Markets Limited is not a broker-dealer registered with the SEC and does not intend to make any offers or sales of the ADSs within the U.S. or to any U.S. persons.
-China Merchants Securities (HK) Co., Limited is not a broker-dealer registered with the SEC and does not intend to make any offers or sales of the ADSs within the United States or to any U.S. persons.
+China Merchants Securities (HK) Co., Limited is not a broker-dealer registered with the SEC and does not intend to make any offers or sales of the ADSs within the U.S. within the United States or to any U.S. persons.
 Top Capital Partners Limited is not a broker-dealer registered with the SEC and does not intend to make any offers or sales of the ADSs within the United States or to any U.S. persons.
 Top Capital Partners Limited is not a broker-dealer registered with the SEC and does not intend to make any offers or sales of the ADSs within the United States or to any U.S. persons.